Translation of Employee Handbooks

 How to Know if a Spanish Poster, Form, or Document is Required?

 In addition to federal labor law posting requirements, most states have also enacted provisions requiring employers to post certain notices within their workplaces in Spanish.
-Although consulting a lawyer is the best way to know which are your obligations as an employer, a good rule of thumb is to see if there is a Spanish version of an official document such as a poster or a form.
-If there is a Spanish version, you are mostly certain expected to use it even if not required by law.
+Although consulting a lawyer is the best way to know your obligations as an employer, a good rule of thumb is to see if there is a Spanish version of an official document such as a poster or a form.
+If there is a Spanish version, you are most certainly expected to use it even if not required by law.

 Laws on Foreign Language Translations for the Workplace

-There are different requirements about when employers must communicate with employees in foreign languages, according to Anne Larson - Ogletree Deakins's lawyer.
+According to Anne Larson- Ogletree Deakins's lawyer, there are different requirements about when employers must communicate with employees in foreign languages.
 Some federal laws require employers to provide workplace notices in the language in which employees are literate.
 Some of them being:

 - Family and Medical Leave Act (FMLA)

 - Migrant and Seasonal Agricultural Worker Protection Act